 \section{Online A/B Testing}

-Based on the embedding model trained with synthetic data from SSRA pipeline, we conducted rigorous online A/B tests in the dual-column scenario of a major Chinese short video platform from May 9 to May 19, 2025, with hundreds of millions of user participations per day.
+Based on the embedding model trained with synthetic data from SSRA pipeline, we conducted rigorous online A/B tests in the dual-column scenario of Douyin from May 9 to May 19, 2025, with hundreds of millions of users participating per day.
+Users were randomly assigned to control and experimental groups via hash bucketing (190 million users each).
 The embedding model is used to filter out videos irrelevant to the query, ensuring that the displayed videos are closely related to users' historical search queries.

-The results are presented in Table \ref{tab:abtest}, focusing on several key metrics: CTR (Click-Through Rate), SRR (Strong Relevance Ratio ), and IUPR (Image User Penetration Rate).
+The results are presented in Table \ref{tab:abtest}, focusing on several key metrics: CTR (Click-Through Rate), SRR (Strong Relevance Ratio), and IUPR (Image User Penetration Rate).
 SRR is defined as the percentage of content strongly relevant to the user's search query among the videos ultimately recommended.
 IUPR refers to the proportion of users who clicked on image content among the total daily active users, which is a core metric in the dual-column scenario.